bbodenmiller/gitlab-plugin/README.md

 Triggers from push events may be filtered based on the branch name, i.e. the build will only be allowed for selected branches.
 On the project configuration page, a list of all branches on the remote repository is displayed under ``Build when a change is pushed to GitLab.``.
 It is possible to select multiple branches by holding Ctrl and clicking.

-This functionality requires accessing the Gitlab server (see [above](#configuring-access-to-gitlab)) and for the time being also a git repository url already saved in the project configuration.
+This functionality requires accessing the GitLab server (see [above](#configuring-access-to-gitlab)) and for the time being also a git repository URL already saved in the project configuration.
 In other words, when creating a new project, the configuration needs to be saved *once* before being able to select the allowed branches.
 For existing projects, all branches are allowed to push by default.

 Build Tags
 ================